 Remember that good working relationships with your colleagues come from understanding how they think.
 Normally that comes down to understanding what’s in it for them.
 On any project, when you are trying to engage anyone at work, think primarily about what’s in it for them and frame your message in those terms.

 Everyone has unique qualities.
 Appreciate the differences in the team.
-Celebrate each other’s approaches and outlooks and recognise that different cultures see things from a different perspective.
+Celebrate each other’s approaches and outlooks and recognize that different cultures see things from a different perspective.

 That’s OK.
 You can’t expect everyone to work in the same way as you so don’t approach your colleagues with those expectations.
 Respect their ways of working as you would expect yours to be respected.